streamingfast/firehose-docs/integrate-new-chains/design-principles.md

 StreamingFast strives to create the shortest path available from the deterministic execution of blocks and transactions down into a flat file.
 High-level goals surrounding the extraction process were identified and conceptualized including:

-* The development of simple, robust, laser-focused processes.&#x20;
+* The development of simple, robust, laser-focused processes.
-* Create core system [components](../architecture/components/) including the Extractor, Merger, Relayer, and gRPC Server.
+* Create core system [components](../architecture/components/) including the Reader, Merger, Relayer, and gRPC Server.
 * Avoid the coupling of extraction and indexing and any other services.
 * Guarantee maximum node performance during data extraction for instrumented nodes, for all protocols.